 Before learning about DMARC tags like fo tag and p tag, let’s see how it works to prevent email-based attacks in your business’ name.

-DMARC is short for Domain-based Message Authentication, Reporting, and Conformance.
-It aligns with SPF and DKIM (other email authentication protocols) and links sender’s email address and domain name using records published on the DNS.
+DMARC stands for Domain-based Message Authentication, Reporting, and Conformance.
+It aligns with SPF and DKIM (other email authentication protocols) and links the sender’s email address and domain name using records published on the DNS.

 A legitimate email sometimes fails the SPF or DKIM test.
 Despite this, mailbox providers allow it to enter if they appear to come from a credible and genuine source.
 This is because DMARC clarifies the action required in such situations.

-DMARC is a DNS TXT record that directs a recipient’s server on how to deal with emails coming from your domain.
+DMARC is a DNS TXT record that directs a recipient’s server on dealing with emails from your domain.
 The server can ‘Quarantine, ‘Reject’, or ‘Allow’ a message as per your DMARC policy.

 Where Do You Encounter DMARC Tags?